DevJohnC/OpenAL.NET/readme.md

 ## Credits

-Some source code in OpenAL.NET is based on work by Eric Maupin's [Gablarski](https://github.com/ermau/Gablarski/).
+Some source code in OpenAL.NET is based on work by Eric Maupin in his [Gablarski](https://github.com/ermau/Gablarski/) project.